ibm-cloud-docs/containers/cs_cli_reference.md

 When a different user performs an action in this region that requires interaction with the IBM Cloud infrastructure (SoftLayer) portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine if sufficient permissions exist to perform that action.
 To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containershort_notm}} admin users the **Super user** infrastructure access policy.
 For more information, see [Managing user access](cs_users.html#infra_access).

-If you find that you need to update the API key that is stored for a region, you can do so by running the [ibmcloud api-key-reset](#cs_api_key_reset) command.
+If you find that you need to update the API key that is stored for a region, you can do so by running the [ibmcloud cs api-key-reset](#cs_api_key_reset) command.
 This command requires the {{site.data.keyword.containershort_notm}} admin access policy and stores the API key of the user that executes this command in the account.

-**Tip:** The API key that is returned in this command might not be used if IBM Cloud infrastructure (SoftLayer) credentials were manually set by using the [ibmcloud credentials-set](#cs_credentials_set) command.
+**Tip:** The API key that is returned in this command might not be used if IBM Cloud infrastructure (SoftLayer) credentials were manually set by using the [ibmcloud cs credentials-set](#cs_credentials_set) command.

 <strong>Command options</strong>: